ManuelElizaldi/PaceCalculator/README.md

 <img src="img\Running-Banner.jpg" alt="Your Image" width:640 height:426p >

 ## Project Description
 The idea for this project was born from the constant discomfort that came with trying to compare my running pace to my friends'.
 I have trained all my life measuring my runs in kilometers, but my friends use miles.
-After every run me and my friends would discuss our workout, and it was hard to understand each other, not knowing how hard we had trained.
-So, I decided to take this inconvenience into my hands and build a tool that would solve our measurement translation barrier.
+After every run me and my friends would discuss our workout, and it was complicated to understand each other, not knowing how hard we had trained.
+So, I decided to take this inconvenience as a coding challenge and build a tool that would solve our measurement translation problem.

 ## Overview
 The web app was build using the package streamlit (version 1.27.2) and deployed with [Render](https://render.com/).